-Commonly known as vaginal dryness, atrophic vaginitis is the result of changes to the lining of the vagina due to reduced levels of estrogen during postmenopause.
+Atrophic vaginitis, or vaginal atrophy, is the result of changes to the lining of the vagina due to reduced levels of estrogen during postmenopause.
 The vaginal walls become drier, thinner, and less elastic, which can lead to inflammation.
-This condition is one of the most common causes of uterine bleeding after menopause.
+It is one of the most common causes of uterine bleeding after menopause.

-Benign cervical polyps are relatively common in postmenopausal women.
+Benign cervical polyps are relatively common in postmenopausal women, while precancerous or malignant polyps are very rare.
 These growths of tissue are found on the lower part of the uterus connecting to the cervix, or the cervical canal, which can cause bleeding after menopause.
-Very rarely are there abnormal, precancerous, or malignant cells in the polyp, and tests can be taken to check for these.

 A lack of estrogen not only causes the lining of the vagina to thin, but its deficiency also causes the lining of the uterus to become thinner and the vessels in the lining to break down.
 This, in turn, results in spontaneous uterine bleeding after menopause or spotting.

 This is a condition in which the lining of the uterus becomes too thick, generally because of an accumulated amount of estrogen in the body with too little progesterone to counteract its effects due to HRT.
-Endometrial hyperplasia is considered a precursor to endometrial cancer, and it is one of the most common causes of postmenopausal bleeding.
+Endometrial hyperplasia is considered a risk factor for endometrial cancer.3

-Around 10% of women with postmenopausal bleeding have endometrial cancer.
-In almost all of these cancer cases, bleeding is the first sign.
+Around 10% of women with postmenopausal bleeding have endometrial cancer.1 In almost all of these cancer cases, bleeding is the first sign.
 If the cancer is revealed and treated early, it is commonly curable.
-This is one of the reasons why it is important for women who have passed menopause to see their physician if they experience any bleeding.
+This is why it is important for postmenopausal women to undergo rergular check-ups and report any vaginal bleeding right away.

-Postmenopausal bleeding is not normal and should be evaluated by your doctor.
+Postmenopausal bleeding is not normal and should be evaluated by your doctor to rule out potentially life-threatening underlying causes.
 He or she may also recommend that you lead a healthy lifestyle to allay any further postmenopause symptoms experienced.
 This includes an optimized diet, wholesome habits, and the smart use of alternative medicine.
 Learn more about postmenopause treatments so you can have an improved quality of life into your twilight years.

 - Harvard Health Publishing.
 (2011).
 Abnormal uterine bleeding in peri- and postmenopausal women.
 Retrieved March 20, 2019, from https://www.health.harvard.edu/womens-health/abnormal-uterine-bleeding-in-peri-and-postmenopausal-women